 Prediction: Bullet Clubs wins the NEVER Openweight 6-Man Tag Team Championship

-A tradition here in Wrestle Kingdom as the night will begin with a gauntlet match for the lowest-card title in New Japan, the NEVER 6-man tag titles.
+A tradition here at Wrestle Kingdom as the night will begin with a gauntlet match for the lowest-card title in New Japan, the NEVER 6-man tag titles.
 Also in tradition, you see a lot of factions thrown together in their never-ending faction war.

 It really is a toss-up here but a multi-man tag team gauntlet is always fun to watch.
 I’m picking my favorite stable to win here in Bullet Club.